 - Intrastat: Local companies are required to submit Intrastat declarations for all the products bought or sold on the territory of the European Union.
 This regulation does not apply to foreign companies in the same manner.

 An important aspect to mention is the fact that the laws governing company formation in Italy or related to obtaining a VAT number are often subject to change.
-In case you need help keeping track of all the VAT transactions, recipes, and invoices ask for guidance from an accountant in Italy.
+In case you need help keeping track of all the VAT transactions, receipts, and invoices, ask for guidance from an accountant in Italy.
 How is VAT declared and paid in Italy?

 The value-added tax rates in Italy are the following: